Web3-Club/NeMa/README.md

 4. After the transaction is completed, buyers can participate in the creation or presale of NFT projects as usual, acquiring the NFT assets.The platform allows both parties to the transaction to evaluate each other, establishing a reputation system for the platform.

+#### **The spot trading of Pol-20 is similar to the basic process described above.
+It is worth mentioning that there is currently no platform that supports spot trading of Pol-20. **

 The entire process is guaranteed by the platform to ensure secure transactions.Additionally, a friendly reminder is provided:The NFT whitelist trading is an emerging market, presenting certain risks.Before engaging in a transaction, buyers should carefully review the project information and select sellers with a reputable standing.The seller should ensure the authenticity and validity of the provided whitelist quotas.

 ### Project demo